benengine/statistics-flashcards/README.md

 # statistics-flashcards
 This is a repo for statistics flashcards.
+If you are learning or teaching statistics and would like to help others learn key concepts, please contribute.
+Even the smallest addition can be the lightbulb moment for someone else even if they never write to tell you that.
-I am in my final year of a business psychology PhD in a quantitative program and we work a lot with statistics.
-This semester, I am teaching assistant for two graduate level statistics courses and wanted to organize these concepts for my students.
+(About me: I am in my final year of a business psychology PhD in a quantitative program and we work a lot with statistics.
+This semester, I am teaching assistant for two graduate level statistics courses and wanted to organize these concepts for students, though not necessarily my own students.
+I think they would really appreciate seeing more materials added here.)